WiredGeist/GoodBoy/README.md

-🎮 How to use
+🎮 How to Use

-    Open the link (usually http://127.0.0.1:7860).
+    Once running, open the Gradio interface (usually http://127.0.0.1:7860).

-    Go to Settings & Calibration.
+    Navigate to the Settings & Calibration tab.

     Click Take Screenshot.
-Move the sliders until the Green Box is over the Prox Chat names and the Red Box is over the Death Screen text.
+Drag the sliders to position the Green Box over the proximity chat UI and the Red Box over the death screen notification text.

-    Go to Dashboard and click START.
+    Go to the Dashboard tab and click START.

-    Play the game.
-Good Boy will speak to you when he finds intel.
+    Play your game.
+The script will provide audio cues when it recognizes text in the defined regions.

 ⚠️ Disclaimer

-This tool uses OCR (Optical Character Recognition) to look at your screen.
-It's essentially a fancy screenshot tool.
-It does not touch game memory or inject code.

-However, use it at your own risk.
-I'm just a coder, not your lawyer.

-Created by WiredGeist
+This tool is an educational project that demonstrates the use of OCR in a real-time application.

+    ✅ It only reads pixels from your screen.

+    ❌ It does not read game memory, inject code, or interact with game files in any way.

+This script is provided as-is.
+Use it at your own risk.
+Users are responsible for their own actions.
+Do not use this tool to harass other players or violate any game's Terms of Service.
+Be a good human.